 I’d also like to point out that, as the third part of the exposure triangle, ISO is an important factor that many amateur photographers overlook.
 If you’re learning to shoot astrophotography, try leaving your shutter speed and aperture the same and shooting photos at different levels of ISO.
 You’ll see how much difference changing this setting can have!

 Tip #9.
 Step Your Focus Back from Infinity

-You might think that because you’re shooting literally millions of light years into the distance, your focus should be set to infinity.
-Gary advises that this is often not the best move.
+You might think that because you’re shooting literally millions of light-years into the distance, your focus should be set to infinity.
+Well, this is often not the best move.

-Instead, he advises that you set your focus to infinity (as far as it will focus into the distance), then bring the focal point just a little bit back.
+Instead, try this.
+Set your focus to infinity (as far as it will focus into the distance), then bring the focal point just a little bit back.
 This can help improve the clarity of your photos in a way you may not notice until post-production.

 Final Steps: What Happens After You Shoot

 For many amateur photographers, we take a photo and then assume our work is done – a great photo was great from the moment it was taken, right?

 Turns out that post-production is an important part of astrophotography.
 In this final of our astrophotography tips, learn more about why post-production is one of the key night sky photography tips.

 Tip #10.
 Finalize Your Work in Post-Production

 Most people don’t realize how much work goes into making a great photograph in post-production.
 This is the last not-so-secret of our astrophotography tips you need to know to get photos like the one in this post.